The Campus Safety and Security Department uses the following regulations to enforce and control the parking situation on

-- COMMUTER STUDENTS – With a valid University parking permit, students commuting to campus (not living in University residence halls) may park in the following lots: Lot B (Recreation Center), Lot C (Dorman Gym) and Lot F (Andres Center).
-Please refer to the map on page 4.
+COMMUTER STUDENTS - With a valid University parking permit, students commuting to campus (not living in University residence halls) may park in the following lots: Lot B (Recreation Center), Lot C (Dorman Gym) and Lot F (Andres Center).
+Please refer to the campus map. "

 EMPLOYEES - With a valid University parking permit, employees of the Fayette campus may park in the following lots: Lot A (Student Center), Lot B (Recreation Center), Lot C (Dorman Gym), Lot D (Professional Building), Lot K & J (Andres Center Staff Only), Lot M (Facilities & Management), and Lot N (Alumni Relations Staff Only). "

 FAYETTE CITY STREETS - Students (residential and commuters) and faculty that park on the city streets are asked to obey ALL city parking signs (specifically "No Parking between 12:01 am and 6:00 am").
 In the case that vehicles are parked illegally, the city will tow the vehicle at the owner's expense.
 This includes being parked in "No Parking" areas, as well as being parked on the road during snow emergencies.

 B. Visitor Parking - Visitor parking areas are designated on the northwest corner of the Student Center, the north end of Dorman and the east lot behind the Henderson-Wilder Library.
 (Please note the Library loop and the driveway between South Village 1 and South Village 2 is considered a no parking area/driveway access.
 Thus, similar rules do apply and will be enforced.)
 These parking spaces are for guests of the University ONLY.
 Guests are defined as individuals who are not students, faculty or staff of the Fayette campus.
-If a guest receives a ticket, the ticket my be thrown out only if the person returns the ticket to Campus Safety and Security or the Office of Student Development, either in person or by mail, within seven days.
-GUEST PASSES MAY BE OBTAINED IN THE OFFICE OF STUDENT DEVELOPMENT DURING REGULAR BUSINESS HOURS OR FROM THE CAMPUS SAFETY AND SECURITY OFFICER AT NIGHT.
+If a guest receives a ticket, the ticket may be thrown out only if the person returns the ticket to Campus Safety and Security or the Office of Student Development, either in person or by mail, within seven days.
+GUEST PASSES MAY BE OBTAINED IN THE FACILITIES & MAINTENANCE SERVICES OFFICE DURING REGULAR BUSINESS HOURS OR FROM THE CAMPUS SAFETY AND SECURITY OFFICER AT NIGHT.